 College of Engineering announces Outstanding Graduating Senior award recipient

-Virginia Tech has named Alek Duerksen, of Waynesboro, Va., as the Outstanding Graduating Senior in the College of Engineering for the 2008-09 academic year.
+Virginia Tech has named Michael H. Willemann, a resident of Manassas, Va., as the Outstanding Graduating Senior for the College of Engineering.

 The Outstanding Senior Awards are presented at the Student Honors Day Banquet each spring.
 These awards are co-sponsored by the Virginia Tech Alumni Association and the senior class.

 The College of Engineering at Virginia Tech is internationally recognized for its excellence in 14 engineering disciplines and computer science.
-The college's 5,700 undergraduates benefit from an innovative curriculum that provides a "hands-on, minds-on" approach to engineering education, complementing classroom instruction with two unique design-and-build facilities and a strong Cooperative Education Program.
-With more than 50 research centers and numerous laboratories, the college offers its 1,800 graduate students opportunities in advanced fields of study such as biomedical engineering, state-of-the-art microelectronics, and nanotechnology.
-Virginia Tech, the most comprehensive university in Virginia, is dedicated to quality, innovation, and results to the commonwealth, the nation, and the world.
+The college's 5,500 undergraduates benefit from an innovative curriculum that provides a "hands-on, minds-on" approach to engineering education, complementing classroom instruction with two unique design-and-build facilities and a strong Cooperative Education Program.
+With more than 50 research centers and numerous laboratories, the college offers its 1,800 graduate students opportunities in advanced fields of study such as biomedical engineering, state-of-the-art microelectronics, and nanotechnology